Ian Burns (snooker player): 2015/2016 season

 Burns played at the venue stage of six ranking events in the 2015–16 season, the most in a single year of his career so far.
 He won three matches to play in the Australian Goldfields Open and beat Xiao Guodong 5–3 in the first round which saw him play in the last 16 of a ranking event for the second time, but he lost 5–2 to Judd Trump.
 At the Paul Hunter Classic he recorded victories over Ryan Causton, Sanderson Lam, Martin O'Donnell and Thor Chuan Leong to make the quarter-finals, where he was defeated 4–0 by Mark King.
 A week later he beat King 6–2 to qualify for the International Championship, but lost 6–3 to Mark Williams.
 Burns saw off Aditya Mehta 5–1 and John Higgins 5–3 to make his debut at the German Masters and was edged out 5–4 by Michael Holt in the first round.
 The final ranking event Burns qualified for this season was the China Open and, after coming through a wildcard round, he whitewashed Peter Ebdon 5–0, before losing 5–3 to Stuart Bingham.
 Burns reached the final qualifying round for the World Championship, but was heavily defeated 10–2 by Ebdon.
 His end of season ranking of 62 is the highest of his career to date and the first time he has been within the top 64.

 2016/2017 season

 Burns qualified for the World Open and lost 5–2 to Neil Robertson in the first round.
 He lost in the third round of the Scottish Open and Welsh Open without picking up a frame.
 Burns qualified for the China Open, but was defeated 5–1 by John Higgins in the opening round.
 At 66th in the world rankings, Burns would have lost his place on the tour due to not being in the top 64, but he took the final spot on the one-year list to be awarded a two-year card.

 Personal life

 Burns married Alison, an accountant of Lancashire County Council, in May 2014.
 They have been together since 2010.

+In 2025 Ian Burns launched a YouTube channel, Ian Burns Snooker Coaching, aiming to help viewers improve their game through showing them technique tips, drills and exercises.

+He completed an Ironman Triathlon in 2024.